College of Arts & Sciences

 Inside CAS

-• Student looking through viewfinder of JEOL Electron Microscope.Graduate student using a JEOL Electron Microscope in the Hall of Science Microscopy Core.
+• Student looking through viewfinder of JEOL Electron Microscope.Graduate student using a JEOL electron microscope in the Hall of Science Microscopy Core.

 • 3D-printer materials at assembly stage.Assembling 3D-printed components.